General Standards of Conduct

-In General: There are special risks in any sexual or romantic relationship between individuals in inherently unequal positions of authority, and parties in such a relationship assume those risks.
-In the Gettysburg College context, such positions include (but are not limited to) teacher and student, supervisor and employee, senior faculty and junior faculty, advisor and advisee, coach and athlete, and the individuals who supervise the day-to-day student living environment and student residents.
-Because of the potential for conflict of interest, exploitation, favoritism, and bias, such relationships may undermine the real or perceived integrity of the supervision and evaluation provided, and the trust inherent particularly in the teacher-student context.
-They may, moreover, be less consensual than the individual whose position confers power or authority believes.
-The relationship is likely to be perceived in different ways by each of the parties to it, especially in retrospect.
+In General: There are special risks in any sexual or romantic relationship between individuals in inherently unequal positions of authority.
+At Gettysburg College, such positions include (but are not limited to) teacher and student, supervisor and employee, senior faculty and junior faculty, advisor and advisee, coach and athlete, and the individuals who supervise the day-to-day student living environment and student residents.
+Because of the potential for conflict of interest, exploitation, favoritism, and bias, such relationships may undermine the real or perceived integrity of the supervision and/or the evaluation provided by those in authority, particularly in the teacher-student context.
+These relationships may be less consensual than the individual whose position confers power or authority believes.
+The relationship is likely to be perceived in different ways by each of the parties involved, especially in retrospect.

 Moreover, such relationships may harm or injure others in the academic or work environment.
 Relationships in which one party is in a position to review the work or influence the career of the other may provide grounds for complaint by third parties when that relationship gives undue access or advantage, restricts opportunities, or creates a perception of these problems.
 Furthermore, circumstances may change, and conduct that was previously welcome may become unwelcome.
 Even when both parties have consented at the outset to a romantic involvement, this past consent does not remove grounds for a charge based upon subsequent unwelcome conduct.

-The College believes that sexual or romantic relationships between faculty and staff members employed within the same department, even where consensual and whether or not the faculty or staff members would otherwise be subject to supervision or evaluation by the faculty or staff member, is inconsistent with the proper role of the faculty or staff member, and should be avoided.
-Gettysburg College therefore very strongly discourages such relationships.
+The College upholds that sexual or romantic relationships between faculty, administrators, or support staff members employed within the same department, even when consensual, and whether or not the faculty, administrator, or support staff members would otherwise be subject to supervision or evaluation by the faculty, administrator, or support staff member, is inconsistent with the proper role of the faculty, administrator, or support staff member, and should be avoided.
+Therefore, Gettysburg College strongly discourages such relationships.

 Where such a relationship exists by virtue of marriage or partnership within the same department, the person in the position of greater authority or power will bear the primary burden of accountability, and must ensure that he or she does not exercise any supervisory or evaluative function over the other person in the relationship.
-Recusal is required and the recusing party must also notify his or her supervisor, department chair or dean in writing, so that such chair, dean or supervisor can exercise his or her responsibility to evaluate the adequacy of the alternative supervisory or evaluative arrangements to be put in place.
-The chair, dean or supervisor must implement the alternative supervisory or evaluative arrangement.
-Administrators and support staff must notify the Human Resources and Risk Management Office in writing when recusal is required.
+Recusal is required and the recusing party must also notify his or her supervisor, department chair or dean in writing, so that such chair, dean, or supervisor can exercise his or her responsibility to evaluate the adequacy of the alternative supervisory or evaluative arrangements to be implemented.
+The chair, dean, or supervisor must utilize the alternative supervisory or evaluative arrangement.
+Administrators and support staff members must notify the Human Resources and Risk Management Office in writing when recusal is required.
 Faculty members must notify the Provost’s Office in writing when recusal is required.

 Responsibility: The Provost’s Office will respond to issues arising from this policy involving faculty members.
-The Human Resources and Risk Management Office will respond to issues arising from this policy involving administrators and staff members.
+The Human Resources and Risk Management Office will respond to issues arising from this policy involving administrators or support staff members.

 Designated Authorities are:

-A Good Faith Report should contain factual information, including dates, names or any other information that can be corroborated to warrant an investigation.
-The report should list contact information for the individual submitting the report.
+Reports should contain as much factual information as possible, including dates, names and any other information that can be corroborated to support the investigation.

-An employee who makes a complaint or charge must exercise sound judgment and act without malice to avoid baseless allegations or frivolous complaints.
-Any reports filed in good faith that prove to be unfounded will not be subject to any disciplinary actions.
-Any individual, however, who knowingly files a false or materially misleading report of illegal or dishonest activities or other misconduct involving the College's business or financial affairs, is subject to disciplinary action.
+Concerns filed in good faith that prove to be unfounded will not be subject to disciplinary action.
+A College Associate who knowingly files a false or materially misleading Concern is subject to disciplinary action.

-The whistleblower is not responsible, nor is the whistleblower the appropriate party for investigating the activity or for determining fault or corrective measures.
-All complaints received under this policy will be promptly, thoroughly, and impartially investigated.
+The College Associate who reports the Concern is not responsible for, nor is the College Associate the appropriate party to, investigate the activity or for determining fault or the need for corrective measures.
+All Concerns reported under this policy will be

-Questions regarding this policy should be directed to the Designated Authorities.
+Questions regarding this policy should be directed to the Ethics and Integrity Officer.